-What was your experience like being cast as the lead role in Matilda the Musical in the West End at a young age?
+What was your experience like being cast as the lead role in the Royal Shakespeare Company’s Matilda The Musical in the West End at a young age?

 It was very exciting.
 I’d wanted to do it since I was about six years old.
 I absolutely loved doing it and I met loads of new people who are now friends for life.
 It was a really amazing experience.

 Had you seen the show before being cast and how did you feel when booking the role?

 I had been to see the show on my sixth and my ninth birthday.
 Since then, it had been my dream role and my goal to get the role of Matilda.
 It took me about eighteen months to get the role, and when I did, I was standing outside my school, I had just been picked up and my mum got the phone call from my agent saying, “Kitty’s Matilda” and I just burst into tears.

 Do you have a favourite scene or song from the musical to perform and what did you find most challenging?

 I do, my favourite song is Quiet.
 When I was really small, I used to walk around the house singing it and get Mum to video me.
 It’s quite an emotional song but it’s my favourite.
 Honey House is probably my favourite scene, that is also quite emotional but it’s nice to be working with Miss Honey in that scene.
 Something I found most challenging was probably staying away from Mum at such a young age because I was only nine when I was staying in the Matilda House.
 It was also really nice though because all of my friends were there and we got to hang out and the house mums were really lovely, so that was nice!

 What was the best thing about being part of the production and what did you learn from your time in the show?